dbreddyAI/servicenow-api-alerting-extension/README.md

 Comments are only shown in REST API supported versions (Eureka, Fuji).
 In older versions (Calgary, Dublin) comments are not visible.

+From version 1.3, we have added support to display comments in the Calagry and Dublin version too.
+To achieve this, after creating the incident we are inserting a comments field in sys_journal_field for the created incident.

 ##Contributing